ServerSelectorX/Connector-Addons/README.md

 Create a new java project in your IDE and add the spigot and SSX-Connector jar files to the classpath.

-Creating a new java file (not in a package) for the addon for example ExamplePlaceholders.java.
+Create a new java file (not in a package) for the addon for example ExamplePlaceholders.java.
 The class should extend `Addon` (import `xyz.derkades.ssx_connector.Addon`).
 Implement the required methods.
 In the `onLoad` method, use the `addPlaceholder(String key, Supplier<String> placeholder)` and `addPlayerPlaceholder(String key, BiFunction<UUID, String, String> placeholder)` methods to add placeholders.

 ## Example